It was publication day for The War Bride this week, and I’ve spoken elsewhere about the inspirations for it.

 I love that phrase, ‘not the moral courage to tell her’.
 I think that sums it up perfectly.
 A particular kind of courage is needed in these circumstances, obviously, when a child out of wedlock would damn her in the eyes of everyone she knew.

-Look at the story to the left.
-You do get the impression he found the whole thing a bit too much for him, don't you, and thought going to the police was the simplest way out.
+Look at the story to the right.
+You do get the impression he found the whole thing a bit too much for him, don’t you, and thought going to the police was the simplest way out.

 There were clearly many more cases which came out of the war.